btroncone/Javascript/README.md

 Javascript Examples

-These are examples of my work as I am attempting to master javascript.
+These are examples of my work as I am learning javascript.
 Below I will give a brief description of each file from oldest to most recent. <br/>

 <b>July 2013</b> <br/>